jameskemper/wreckem_model/README.md

-# WRECK_EM: NCAA Men's Basketball Game Predictor
+# WRECKEM: NCAA Men's Basketball Game Predictor

 ## Overview
 Welcome to the WRECK_EM repository, a predictive model named in honor of Texas Tech University, designed to forecast outcomes of NCAA Men's Basketball games.
 Leveraging the principles of the ELO ranking system, this model integrates NCAA quad wins statistics and KenPom efficiency scores to predict game outcomes with enhanced accuracy.